Jeff is a married father of two. He has been freelancing from home since his oldest son was born.

 - A pair of sharp scissors

 - Now do it again, and overlap the first length of tape by about a quarter inch.
 Repeat.
 Soon, the tube will be covered with blue masking tape.
 Now let’s close one end.

-You're going to close the tip of your lightsaber with blue masking tape.
+- You're going to close the tip of your lightsaber with blue masking tape.
 Take a short length of tape, between four and six inches long, and put the middle of it across the open end of the tube.
 Fold each tape end down and smooth it over the tube.
 The end of the tube will not be closed.

-Once you’ve got the tip closed, you will wrap the end of the cylinder in blue tape to cover up the dog-ears where you folded the tape over the end, and to even out the ends of the tape you used to close the tip.
+- Once you’ve got the tip closed, you will wrap the end of the cylinder in blue tape to cover up the dog-ears where you folded the tape over the end and to even out the ends of the tape you used to close the tip.
 This step is optional, really, but it makes for a much neater end product if the lines are clean rather than ragged.
 Use your scissors to cleanly cut the ends of the tape for this step.

-Now let’s make the handle.
+- Now let’s make the handle.
 This is where you’ll need your duct tape.
-Use duct tape to close the remaining open end of the lightsaber exactly as you did with the masking tape, above.
+Use duct tape to close the remaining open end of the lightsaber exactly as you did with the masking tape above.
 Use short lengths of duct tape, and trim the edges with your scissors.
 Duct tape is hard to tear cleanly with much control.

 As a bonus, this saber won’t survive a full-strength swing.
 It will be a bit fragile.
 They’re not going to spontaneously break, and they’ll even hold up to a little light sparring (emphasis on the light).
 But if the kids swing at full strength, they’ll break their ’sabers and will have to wait until you feel like helping them make another one to have their next duel.
 This is why young Jedi must use the Force for knowledge and defense, never for attack.

-There’s no reason you can’t make your lightsaber more elaborate, if you feel like it.
-You could use reflective spray paint to make the blade more shiny.
+There’s no reason you can’t make your lightsaber more elaborate if you feel like it.
+You could use reflective spray paint to make the blade shinier.
 You could add an on/off switch to the handle with colored markers, or stickers, or even craft jewels and a glue gun.
 I haven’t tried this, but I suspect that you could use expanding foam insulation to make your ’saber more durable.
 I don’t know what this would do to the weight of it, though, so if you try this, it’s at your own risk.
 (If you do try it, let me know how it works for you, okay?)